apache/kafka/docker/README.md

 Repository Setup
 ----------------
-Make sure the `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN` secrets are added and made available to Github Actions in Github Repository settings.
+Make sure the `DOCKERHUB_USER` and `DOCKERHUB_TOKEN` secrets are added and made available to Github Actions in Github Repository settings.
 This is required for pushing the docker image.

 Local Setup
 -----------